-Chapter 49 from the Ama audiobook
+Chapter 49 of Ama

 Although the woman moved with youthful poise, the deep web of lines on her face alluded to her unfathomable age.
 Her long silver hair flowed like mercury, scintillating in the rare light as it hung down over her humble Victorian dress: a gothic gown of subtle crimson waves covered in tatters of black lace.
 “Hello, Jason,” she said with a gentle voice.